A loupe is a simple, small magnification device used to examine small details more closely.

 butterfly::loupe(

-butterflycount$january, # This is the previous version you are comparing it to
+butterflycount$january, # Previous version you are comparing it to

-datetime_variable = "time" # This is the unique ID variable they have in common
+datetime_variable = "time" # Unique ID variable they have in common

 )